BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 This feature is currently working in a Git feature branch (needs a few final tweaks)

-This is, apparently, a next-level timesaver for market researchers.
+This is a next-level timesaver for market researchers.
 That’s particularly true if they can batch drag and drop videos straight to conversion to a PowerPoint generation.

 On the technical side, it was interesting working on PowerPoint generation in Node.js.